TiraLabra/2021_p1/_en/index.md

 ## 📣 News

-* No starting lecture in English available this time.
-The course instructions in English are not completely up to date.
-The course has not changed significantly.
-However, you should also read the Finnish course pages.
-The instructor will help you in Finnish or in English, please contact by email or Telegram.
+* No starting lecture in English available this time. **The instructions in English are not up to date.
+You should read the Finnish course pages too.** The instructor will help you in Finnish or in English, please contact by email or Telegram.

 * <script>
    if (doodleSent) {